BSc Pharmacology: Career, Course, Skills, Scope, Options, Outlook, Challenges

 • Chemistry: This degree program focuses on the chemical properties and reactions of substances, including the synthesis and analysis of drugs.

-• Medicine: This degree program prepares students to become doctors and focuses on the diagnosis and treatment of diseases, including the use of pharmacological therapies.
+• Medicine: This degree program prepares students to become doctors and focuses on diagnosing and treating diseases, including pharmacological therapies.

-• Public Health: This degree program focuses on the promotion of health and the prevention of disease in populations, including the development and evaluation of health policies and interventions.
+• Public Health: This degree program focuses on promoting health and preventing disease in populations, including developing and evaluating health policies and interventions.

-• Nursing: This degree program prepares students to become registered nurses and focuses on the care and management of patients, including the administration of medications.
+• Nursing: This degree program prepares students to become registered nurses and focuses on patient care and management, including medication administration.

 Challenges after BSc Pharmacology